 Staffing up for Growth

-Here is a guide for setting your firm apart and getting better hiring and retention results.
+Here is a guide for getting better hiring and retention results.

-Many firms make the mistake of approaching staffing from a “who can we get?” perspective.
+Many firms make the mistake of approaching staffing from the perspective of “who can we get?”
 Consider starting with “what do we need?” instead.

 Begin with clarity on what your firm needs.
-Whether you are filling a vacancy after a professional left the firm, or creating a new position to support your firm’s growth, lead with a well-written job description.
-Include skills that are required for success, listing both technical requirements and soft skills.
+Whether you are filling a vacancy after a professional left the firm or creating a new position to support your firm’s growth, lead with a well-written job description.
+Include skills that are required for success.
+List both technical requirements and soft skills.
 Add expectations and accomplishments that will be relevant for the candidate’s success in the first year.

 Step 2.
 Evaluate your candidate sourcing strategy